The enjoyment from a good cookie cannot be understated. Here's where to find one (or many).

 1 E. Congress St.

-Looking for something sweet after that Breakfast Tamale Pie or Honey Chipotle Carnitas Benedict?
-Nook regularly sells confetti sugar and snickerdoodle cookies.
+Looking for something sweet after that Hanger Steak and Eggs or Honey Chipotle Carnitas Benedict?
+Nook regularly sells funfetti, sugar, and snickerdoodle cookies.

 Their baker also pops in several times a week to make a new cookie — their creative concoctions, like the Oreo Cookie, are exceptional.